surbhiguptasai/CapstoneProject/README.md

 <h3>Responsive</h3>
 <ul>
-  <li>The app is fully responsive and quickly adapts to all mobile, tablet, and desktop viewports.</li>
+  <p>The app is fully responsive and quickly adapts to all mobile, tablet, and desktop viewports.</p>
 </ul>
 <img src="pics/restaurantsearcher-responsive-1.png">